 Knowledge can be a wonderful thing.
-But in the case of the ancient philosopher and mathematician Hypatia of Alexandria, it was also be a death sentence.
+But in the case of the ancient philosopher and mathematician Hypatia of Alexandria, it also lead to her doom.
 Hypatia was one of the most important intellectuals of Byzantine Empire in the 4th Century, and her story is both inspiring and terrifying, providing a glimpse into a period of history that viewed intellectualism with skepticism and outright resentment.

 A woman like Hypatia - so powerful, so intelligent - was greatly feared by many in Alexandria.
 Because of this - and the fact she believed in paganism - many believed she had to be silenced for the good of the state.
 A magistrate named Peter the Lector gathered his fellow religious zealots and hunted her down as she made her way from her lecture at the university.
 They ripped her from her carriage and proceeded to tear her clothes, pulling her along by her hair through the streets of the city.

-The mob then dragged her into a nearby church where they stripped her naked and grabbed whatever they could find to destroy her—in this case, the roofing tiles and oyster shells that laid around the freshly constructed building.
-And with them, they tore her flesh from her body, skinning her alive and slaughtering her in the name of all Christiandom.
-Her body was then ripped apart by the angry mob and burned at the alter.
+The group then dragged her into a nearby church where they stripped her and grabbed whatever they could find to destroy her—in this case, the roofing tiles and oyster shells that laid around the freshly constructed building.
+And with them, they tore her flesh from her body, skinning her alive in the name of all Christiandom.
+Her remains were then ripped apart and burned at the alter.

-Cyril was applauded for his support of Hypatia's death and was later declared a saint by the church who greatly admired his annihilation of the pagan interlopers.
-Hypatia’s death was not an aberration or a crime - it was policy.
+Cyril was applauded for his support of Hypatia's treatment and was later declared a saint by the church who greatly admired his annihilation of the pagan interlopers.
+Hypatia’s end was not an aberration or a crime - it was policy.
 And her grisly execution has remained a watershed moment in history, clearly delineating the rise of intellectualism from the Christian reformation.
-Many marked her death as the end of Classical antiquity.
+Many marked her fate as the end of Classical antiquity.

-Hypatia had many admirers, one of whom was the civil governor of the city, Orestes.
+Hypatia had many admirers, one of whom was the civil governor of the city, Orestes .
 He was mostly a pagan and an independent thinker, often in league with the Jewish community, who did not want to give all of Alexandria over to the Christian church.
 Despite his complicated beliefs, he supported the separation of church and state and defended both Hypatia and Theon to the skeptics.
-But there were also people like Archbishop Theophilus - who had destroyed the pagan libraries - looking to spread the Christian message.
-When he died in 412, he left his nephew Cyril in his stead, a man who took up the position with an even greater sense of vengeance.
+But there were also people like Archbishop Theophilus - who had wiped out the pagan libraries - looking to spread the Christian message.
+When he passed in 412, he left his nephew Cyril in his stead, a man who took up the position with an even greater sense of vengeance.

 Of course, Cyril and Orestes clashed, specifically around the time when the Jews began a violent conflict with the Christians.
 As a result, Cyril turned aggressively on the Jews and expelled them from the city, looting their homes and temples.
 Orestes was appalled and complained to the Roman government in Constantinople.
 Cyril tried to apologize for his rash decision, but Orestes refused the reconciliation and was subsequently targeted for assassination by 500 of Cyril’s pernicious monks.
 Even though Hypatia was not involved directly in this proceedings, she was a friend of Orestes and pontificated in the realm of non-Christian theology - two things that made her an easy target for an increasingly angry sect.

-This feud between Orestes and Cyril ultimately set the stage for the tensions that caused Hypatia's death.
+This feud between Orestes and Cyril ultimately set the stage for the tensions that caused Hypatia's slaying.

 When Cyril and Orestes could not reach an agreement, the tide of religious unrest grew steadily day by day.
 The tension in the streets of ancient Alexandria was palpable, and there was danger in the air.
 Rumors began to spread about Hypatia - perhaps she was keeping Cyril and Orestes from uniting, using her intellect and witchy wiles to pit Orestes against the Christians.
 After all, she was a pagan and a woman - the perfect scapegoat for the problems of influential men.